 This blog post discusses how you can use Microsoft technologies to protect your datacenter and cloud investments from emerging threats.

 This Ignite session addresses persistent threats, insider breaches, organized cybercrime, and securing the Microsoft Cloud Platform (on-premises and connected services with Azure).
 It includes scenarios for securing workloads, large enterprise tenants, and service providers.

 A walkthrough of Shielded VM technology and benefits.

 This 4-minute video describes the value of shielded VMs and the differences between a shielded VM and a non-shielded VM.

-This video walkthrough shows how the Host Guardian Service, a new role available in Windows Server 2016, enables shielded virtual machines so that sensitive data is protected from unauthorized access by Hyper-V host administrators.
+This video walkthrough shows how the Host Guardian Service enables shielded virtual machines so that sensitive data is protected from unauthorized access by Hyper-V host administrators.

 This guide provides information about how to resolve issues you may encounter in your Shielded VM environment.

 This white paper provides an overview of how shielded VMs provide increased overall security to prevent tampering.

 Privileged Access Management

 A road-map for how you can secure your privileged access.
 This road-map is built based on the combined expertise of the server security team, Microsoft IT, Azure team and the Microsoft Consulting Services